-Bangladesh is the 2nd largest apparel & textiles exporter in the world, second to China.
-And the trend is growing, mainly because of how cheap the wages are in Bangladesh.
-Another trend that got the big western brands moving away their main production facilities to Bangladesh is the commitment to quality.
-Bangladesh government and the BGMEA (Bangladesh Garments Manufacturers & Exporters Association) have been investing heavily since 2007 to compete with quality and cost at the same time.
+Bangladesh is the 2nd largest clothing manufacturer and apparel exporter in the world.
+The trend is growing mainly because of how cheap the wages are in Bangladesh.
+Another trend that got the big clothing brands moving away their main production facilities to Bangladesh is the commitment to quality.
+The Bangladesh government and the BGMEA (Bangladesh Garments Manufacturers & Exporters Association) have been investing heavily since 2007 to compete with quality and cost at the same time.

 Here are 5 steps that will save you time and money by making sure you get the right product with the right quality:

 This is probably the toughest part.
 Your options are limited to trade fairs, online directories or hiring a specialist agency that takes care of this part.
 Which ever you go for, it is important to verify the identity and the credentials of the clothing manufacturers.

 This includes quality and testing metrics, production lead time, worker & workplace ethics, shipment date, payment terms and as much detailed as you can possibly get.
 This will help you make your case if incase something goes wrong.
 These expectations should be well documented before transactions begin.

 It’s not always possible to go and monitor the factories by yourself or your team.
 A trusted supplier wouldn’t normally need monitoring.
 However, if you’re working with a supplier for the first time, it’s best to set perimeters.
 One such way is to hire 3rd party inspectors such as Asia Inspection to make sure the agreed expectations are being met.
 More than just quality.

 If you’re working on T/T (telegraphic transfer), basically wire transfers, the industry standard term are 30% to 50% payment has to be made on advance to cover material and accessories cost because these are bought from either international or local suppliers by the factory.
 Keep the advance payment % as low as possible to minimize your risk.